-The IGPA was enacted by the Illinois General Assembly as the consequence of a long-standing concern by the General Assembly and the citizens of the State for protection of the State's rich and valued groundwater resources.
-The IGPA is a multi-faceted policy and program statement designed to assure the continued viability of the State's groundwater resources.
+The IGPA was enacted by the Illinois General Assembly as an outgrowth of long-standing concern by the General Assembly and the citizens of the State that the State's rich and valued groundwater resources be protected.
+The IGPA is a multi-faceted policy and program statement designed to provide that protection and to assure the continued viability of the State's groundwater resources.
 The policy statement, as found at Ill.
 Rev. Stat.
-1989, ch. $111\frac{1}{2}$ , $\P7452(b)$ , reads:
+1989, ch. $111\frac{1}{2}$, $\P7452(b)$, reads: